 What do we see here?
 First, a content services platform begins with a set of services and a powerful, flexible API.
 It supports new content types, not just traditional documents and scanned images.
 It can be readily deployed to address diverse use cases across the enterprises.
 It should easily integrate with external content sources.
 And, it should be easy to deploy, either on-premises or in the Cloud.

 You don’t get here by accident.
 At Nuxeo, we have long held a vision of a Cloud-native content services architecture and an API-first design paradigm.
-We also foresaw the importance of new content types, like video, and can even address digital asset management use cases with our platform.
+We also foresaw the importance of new content types, like video, and can even address digital asset management system use cases with our platform.
 And, we foresaw the need for connectivity to diverse content sources as well as common business and productivity apps.

 Exciting Times Ahead…